Smithwick's: Smithwick Family

 Walter and Eileen Smithwick had six children: Judge Peter Smithwick, Michael, Anne, Judy, Paul and John.

-Judge Peter Smithwick (born 1937) is an Irish judge, and chairman and sole member of the Smithwick Tribunal, a Tribunal of Inquiry into the events surrounding the killing of Chief Superintendent Harry Breen and Superintendent Robert Buchanan of the Royal Ulster Constabulary (RUC).
+Judge Peter Smithwick (born 1937) is an Irish judge and chairman and sole member of the Smithwick Tribunal, a Tribunal of Inquiry into the events surrounding the killing of Chief Superintendent Harry Breen and Superintendent Robert Buchanan of the Royal Ulster Constabulary (RUC).

 Paul Smithwick (born 1943) launched Sullivan's Ale in 2016 with his son Daniel.
 His eldest daughter, Emma Smithwick, is a well-known TV producer in London.
-His daughter Georgina is a technology entrepreneur, named by Sunday Times as one of the Top 100 Innovators in Great Britain.
+His daughter Georgina is a technology entrepreneur, named by the Sunday Times as one of the Top 100 Innovators in Great Britain.

 The Smithwick Family, also owned a Wholesale Cash and Carry business trading as Kilkenny Wholesale Cash and Carry based at New Street, Kilkenny City.
-A spin off from their core brewing business.
+A spin-off from their core brewing business.
 And a member of the National Wholesale Grocers Alliance and later Stonehouse Marketing buying groups.
 This business was sold in 2006 to Barry Group in Mallow, owners of Costcutter and Carryout Franchises in the Republic of Ireland, with the cash and carry being closed and the distribution business transferred to a central distribution centre in Mallow, Co.
 Cork.